supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab02-Setup-SSPR.md

 ## Lab Scenario

-In this lab scenario, you are tasked with setting up self-service password reset in Azure AD, employees can securely reset their passwords without IT intervention, improving productivity and enhancing security and user experience.
+In this lab scenario, you are tasked with setting up self-service password reset in Entra ID, employees can securely reset their passwords without IT intervention, improving productivity and enhancing security and user experience.

 ## Lab objectives